hackforla/VRMS/CONTRIBUTING.md

+<h1>How to Contribute to VRMS</h1>
+<p>First off, thank you for taking the time to contribute! 🥳👍</p>

+<p>This document outlines the process for joining our team and contributing to the VRMS Github repository.
+If you notice errors or have important information to add, please feel free to propose changes to this document with a pull request</p>

+<h2>Table of Contents</h2>

 - [**Part 1 : How to join the team**](#part-1--how-to-join-the-team)
   - [**1.1 VRMS contributor expectations**](#11-vrms-contributor-expectations)
   - [**1.2 Reach out to us on Slack**](#12-reach-out-to-us-on-slack)